Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 The \emph{posterior distribution} $p(\theta \mid \dataset)$ formally captures our uncertainty about $\theta$ in light of $(i)$ our prior beliefs and $(ii)$ the observed data.
 Given $p(\theta \mid \dataset)$ and a new unobserved datapoint $\xnew$, we can compute the \emph{posterior predictive distribution} of $\ynew$ via

-By \autoref{eq:post_pred}, we formalize predictive uncertainty in terms of uncertainty over $\theta$.
-Since it is expressed as an expectation, we can estimate it via Monte Carlo sampling, assuming access to draws from $p(\theta \mid \dataset)$.
-The posterior predictive has immediate practical value: estimates of its variability, such as variance or entropy, formally quantify uncertainty, and its value represents confidence in the prediction $\ynew$.
+\autoref{eq:post_pred} formalizes predictive uncertainty in terms of uncertainty over $\theta$.
+Since it is expressed as an expectation, we can estimate it via Monte Carlo sampling with draws from $p(\theta \mid \dataset)$.
+The posterior predictive has immediate practical value: its value represents confidence in the prediction $\ynew$, and its variability (as measured by, e.g., variance or entropy) formally quantifies uncertainty.

 The central challenge of Bayesian inference thus lies in sampling from the posterior $p(\theta\mid \dataset)$.
 As $\modeldens$ or $p(\theta)$ acquire even moderate complexity, sampling from $p(\theta\mid \dataset)$ quickly becomes intractable.
 In deep learning, Bayesian inference requires approximations such as gradient-based MCMC \citep{welling2011bayesian}, variational inference \citep{blundell2015weight}, or Laplace approximations \citep{ritter2018}.
 We highlight that all of these approaches rely on the differentiability of $\prior \likelihood$ with respect to $\theta$, so none can be readily applied to the context where $\theta$ is a discrete prompt in an \lbs.